Right Arrow

 5. Eliminate all waste from the process

 When properly implemented, SMED achieves remarkable results.
 Toyota historically reduced body molding changeovers from 2-8 hours to under 10 minutes—a 95% reduction.
-But achieving these results on night shift requires addressing unique challenges that day shifts rarely face.
+But achieving these results on night shift requires addressing unique hurdles that day shifts rarely face.

 The hidden costs of night shift changeover delays

-Fatigue compounds every mistake
+Fatigue exacerbates every mistake

 • Slower decision-making when troubleshooting equipment issues